 The hostel also had a comfortable welcoming common area, large dining area, an array of plants and succulents scattered around the place, and exceptional reviews.

-From someone who wouldn’t exactly call herself a seasoned Chiang Mai-er, but who has visited the city on several different occasions, here’s how I chose to spend my three days here this time around.
+From someone who wouldn’t exactly call herself a seasoned Chiang Mai-er, but who has visited the city on several different occasions, here’s how I chose to spend my 3 days in Chiang Mai this time around.

 Saturday and Sunday Walking Streets